 Treat previously rendered and cut back areas with bonding primer and restore with two layers of sand and cement mixture.

-Match pebbledash finishes by spraying similar sized grit into still-wet surface.
+Match pebbledash finishes by spraying similarly sized grit into a still-wet surface.

 Once the repair work is completed, cleaning down can begin.